We are very disappointed to announce that due to the COVID-19 Pandemic – we have made the difficult decision to cancel our 2020 Christmas Tree Lot.

 At 2015’s event, more than 110 golfers enjoyed a beautiful day of golf followed by a great dinner and the presentation of awards, while raising more than $30,000 for Dayton Children’s and Centerville Noon’s youth programs for 2016.

 Please mark your calendars for 2016’s event which is Monday July 18, 2016.

 The success of the 2015 Americana Festival was boosted by the Centerville Noon Optimist booth.
 More than 600 helium balloons were attached to strollers, backpacks, children’s wrists and a few dogs in the first two hours.
 About 20 club members manned the booth all day and welcomed potential members with many different giveaway items.
 There was also much interest in the club’s Avenue of Flags and Tee Off for Youth programs.
 Great weather, great event and much fun was enjoyed by all.

 Want to hook a kid on fishing?
-Come to the annual fishing derby every June at the Washington Township Recreation Center.
+Come to the annual fishing derby at the Washington Township Recreation Center.
 The fishing and worms are free so grab your pole, family and come out and enjoy the day.
 You’ll see Moms, Dads and Grandparents smiling as the pictures are taken.
-Prizes and trophies for all.
-Children ages 6-15 are encouraged to participate and try this event.
+Prizes and trophies and food for all.
+Children ages 5-15 are encouraged to participate and try this event.